The Best Toasters of 2017

 Read full review: OXO On

-Do you ever eat irregularly sized artisanal bread? things like sourdough loaves may make longer slices than traditional white or wheat bread.
+Fan of artisanal bread?
+Afraid it won't fit in your toaster?
 Most of the models we tested have standard slots, which are generally 4-5 inches long.
 Long slot models like the Breville Die-Cast and the KitchenAid have slots that are nearly twice as long and can handle almost any slice of bread your heart desires.
 So go ahead and grab that fluffy sourdough loaf.

 Top Pick for 4-Slice